Masood Ahmad: Political career

 Born in 1953 in Pirthivipur near Hanswar, Uttar Pradesh, Masood Ahmad received a doctorate in history (Ph.D.) from Aligarh Muslim University.
-His first checkpoint in an illustrious career came when he met Manyavar Kashiram during the DS4 and BAMCEF days.
+He met Manyavar Kashiram during the DS4 and BAMCEF days.

-Both impressed with each other, Masood thereafter became a trusted aide of Manyavar Kahsiram and also became the founder member of Bahujan Samajwadi Party.
+Masood thereafter became a trusted aide of Manyavar Kahsiram and also became the founder member of Bahujan Samajwadi Party.
 He fought elections from various constituencies but tasted his first success in 1993 when he won on assembly BSP ticket from Tanda, Ambedkar Nagar.

 He also became the Cabinet Minister of education with all three basic, middle and upper departments.
 He played a key role in formulating education policy and promoting Urdu through recruitment and otherwise in the brief spell of six months when he was a minister.

 Masood resigned from the ministry in a dramatic fashion due to differences with party members.
 Thereafter he founded the National Loktantrik Party and spent two decades in struggle for the minority and Dalit cause.
 He was successful in getting elected several MLAs and MPs from his party.
 His party base and cadre stretched from the farms of Western Uttar Pradesh to the villages in Eastern UP to the parched lands of Bundelkhand.
 In 2015 he joined the Rashtriya Lok Dal to strengthen Ajit Singh and Jayant Chaudhary in their struggle for the farmers, dalits, obc, Muslim and development cause.
 He became the national spokesperson and then the general secretary of the party.
 He began a new inning in September 2016 after national president Ajit Singh handed over to him the important responsibility of the state unit chief.

 On 19 March 2022, Ahmad resigned from Rashtriya Lok Dal's primary membership and post.

 On 8 August 2022, Ahmad has joined the Indian National Congress along with his supporters.